-Tenor Anthony Ciaramitaro will join the Domingo-Colburn-Stein Young Artist Program for the 2019/20 season.
+Tenor Anthony Ciaramitaro joins the Domingo-Colburn-Stein Young Artist Program for the 2019/20 season.

 Floridian tenor and Metropolitan Opera Council Auditions 2019 National Semifinalist Anthony Ciaramitaro is drawing attention for his Italianate sound and compelling stage presence.
 Mr. Ciaramitaro recently completed his first summer as an apprentice with the Santa Fe Opera, where he covered the role of Lindoro in L’Italiana in Algeri, and he returns to Santa Fe for the summer of 2019 to sing the role of Toke in the world premiere of The Thirteenth Child.

 Mr. Ciaramitaro is a former Cornelia T. Bailey Apprentice Artist at Palm Beach Opera, and a former Marion Roose Pullin Studio Artist with Arizona Opera, where he appeared as Theseus in Patrick Morganelli’s Hercules vs. Vampires, Spoletta in Tosca, the Governor and Vanderdendur in Candide, and Count Almaviva in The Barber of Seville.
 Mr. Ciaramitaro performed the role of Don Ramiro in La Cenerentola as a member of the prestigious Merola Opera Program in 2017, and spent previous seasons as a studio artist with Chautauqua Opera and Wolf Trap Opera, where he performed the roles of Don Basilio in The Marriage of Figaro and the Messenger in Aïda.